 Forget One-word “Keywords”

 Many online businesses create a list of terms off the top of their head.
-They all start with one word “keywords” that they want to be ranking for.
+They all start with one word “keywords,” that they want to rank for.
 Not going to happen.
-These are usually the words they “think” customers will use to find their website.
+In addition, these are usually the words they “think,” not know, customers will use to find their website—big diff.

 What would surprise these very same site owners is that their target market may be using an entirely different set of keyword phrases when searching for their products or services.
 Then add tags, typos, and misspellings into the mix, and you would be surprised at the number of keyword phrases used in searches that you probably never even considered.

 SEO is Not Set and Forget

 That’s why I use and recommend the Yoast SEO plugin to help you with this effort.
 My favorite feature is the Readability score that, combined with Grammarly, enables you to become a better writer for the web.

 How can you begin to add content to your site that will proactively target your market?
 First, integrate the actual terms used to find what you have to offer; that’s how.